kokkos/kokkos-core-wiki/API-Reference/Kokkos::parallel_for.md

 }
 ```

 * `TeamPolicy` policy with C++ struct as  functor.
-Note that the KOKKOS_INLINE_FUNCTION macro add all of the function specifiers necessary for the target execution space.
-The TagA/B structs provide the ability to 'overload' the operators within the same functor.
+Note that the KOKKOS_INLINE_FUNCTION macro adds all of the function specifiers necessary for the target execution space.
+The TagA/B structs also provide the ability to 'overload' the operators within the same functor.

 ```c++
 #include<Kokkos_Core.hpp>